kantorarthur/online-shop/README.md

 # Online Shop Management

-This Online Shop Management Application is a GUI-driven warehouse and sales management application designed to streamline business operations by maintaining clients, managing product inventory, and tracking orders and billing generation.
+This Online Shop Management Application is a warehouse and sales management application designed to streamline business operations by maintaining clients, managing product inventory, and tracking orders and billing generation.

 The application leverages a PostgreSQL database for robust, relational data storage and persistence.